 In the year ended December 31, 2022, revenue per unit increased by 25.0% compared to 2021, primarily as a result of \$17.2 million (US\$13.7 million) of additional Distributions from Kimco received as part of their redemption, as well as FNC's Distributions owing upon redemption as described above.
 After reducing the total revenue earned in fiscal year 2022 by these amounts, the remaining revenue of \$165.7 million represents a 12.2% increase compared to \$147.7 million in the comparable period of 2021.
 The remaining increase is predominantly a result of increased Distributions from BCC following their March 2022 follow-on investment and increases to PFGP Distributions due to the additional payment described above.
 Follow on investments such as Fleet in Q4 2021 and Accscient in Q3 2022 also contributed to increased Distributions year over year.
-These increases were partially offset by decreases in monthly Distributions due to the redemptions of FED and
+These increases were partially offset by decreases in monthly Distributions due to the redemptions of FED and Kimco.
+The Distributions from GWM decreased by 22% as a result of the partial repayment of preferred units and subordinated debt in Q4 2021.
+In addition, the average exchange rate for the year ended December 31, 2022 was approximately 4% more favorable than in the prior year, contributing to an improvement in US denominated Distribution revenue.

-(1) EBITDA and EBITDA per unit are Non-GAAP financial measures and refer to earnings determined in accordance with IFRS, before depreciation and amortization, interest expense (finance costs) and income tax expense and the same amount divided by weighted average basic units outstanding.
+2 EBITDA and EBITDA per unit are Non-GAAP financial measures and refer to earnings determined in accordance with IFRS, before depreciation and amortization, interest expense (finance costs) and income tax expense and the same amount divided by weighted average basic units outstanding.
 EBITDA and EBITDA per unit are used by management and many investors to determine the ability of an issuer to generate cash from operations, aside from still including fluctuations due to changes in exchange rates and changes in the Trust's investments at fair value.
 Management believes EBITDA and EBITDA per unit are useful supplemental measures from which to determine the Trust's ability to generate cash available for servicing its loans and borrowings, income taxes and distributions to unitholders.
 The supporting calculation for Alaris' EBITDA is on the following page.
 The Trust's method of calculating these Non-GAAP financial measures may differ from the methods used by other issuers.
-Therefore, they may not be comparable to similar measures presented by other issuers.